-- 1. Open the Dashboard for a map view of active APs.
-Click the MAC address link of any AP record to see more details. - 2.
-Go to Monitor > Access Points and review the usage and coverage of your APs.
+- 1. Locate APs on the map view of the Dashboard.
+Zoom in to any venue map, and click the MAC address link of any AP record to see more details. - 2.
+Go to Access Points and review the usage and coverage of your APs.
 Click the MAC address link of any listed AP to see more details.